john-science/john-science.github.io/_drafts/plant_a_tree.md

 ---
 {% include JB/setup %}

 If you own land, go ahead and plant a native tree.
 Hell, plant two.
 But for those of us who live in apartments, it's not an option to plant trees with our own hands.
-There are, however, people all around the world working on reforesting this planet.
+There are, however, people all around the world working on reforestation.
 People who are working hard to fix the problems of the last 1000 years.

-What I have below is a list of place you can feel good about donating to.
+What I have below is a list of places you can feel good about donating to.
 They are trustworthy organizations that will spend your money wisely: planting native species, keeping biodiversity high, and supporting the local communities that desparately need access to the resources a healthy forest brings.

 ## Donate